 A. Introduction for releasing past-due benefits

-For fee petitions, the processing center (PC) or the Office of Disability Adjudication and Review (ODAR) authorizes the representative’s fee and notifies the claimant and representative of the authorized fee amount and the right to administrative review of the fee.
+For fee petitions, the processing center (PC) or the Office of Hearings Operations (OHO) or the Office of Appellate Operations (OAO) authorizes the representative’s fee and notifies the claimant and representative of the authorized fee amount and the right to administrative review of the fee.

 B. FO procedures for releasing past-due benefits

 After receiving the fee authorization from the PC or OHO/OAO, the CR reviews the authorization and the claim for issues that might preclude or delay payment of the authorized fee.
 For examples of these issues (e.g., another representative petitions for a fee, or a party requests administrative review) see GN 03930.060C.
 In concurrent claim situations, if the CR identifies an issue that precludes direct payment from the Title II withheld benefits, the CR notifies the PC of the issue.
 If the representative is eligible for direct payment and there is no issue, the CR must release the fee and past-due benefits payments per GN 03930.032B.1. and GN 03930.032B.2. in this subsection.

 NOTE: If a court case or a court fee is pending, technicians must not recover any overpayment or release any remaining past-due benefits to the claimant until we process the court fee.
 For additional information about releasing withheld past-due benefits to the claimant see GN 03930.060 and SI 02101.002A.

 1. Direct payment of the authorized fee in Title XVI only claims